 He worked in the investment/financial services business for approximately 20 years in various capacities before leaving the corporate world at the end of 2012 to devote all of his time to karate and self-defense.

 Mr. Keeling is also very involved in volunteer work, both in the local community and beyond.
 Almost all of this volunteer work involves trying to keep people healthy/safe.
-He put in about 18 months as a “Crisis Counselor” for CrisisTextLine, which he hopes to return to when he has the time.
+He put in about 18 months as a “Crisis Counselor” for CrisisTextLine, where he logged over 300 hours answering calls.
 He has done other volunteer work in the field of mental health, including volunteering many times for full-day school events with www.challengeday.org.
 He spent several years as a “Block Preparedness Coordinator,” where he volunteered with the Palo Alto Office of Emergency Services.
 He completed “Citizens Police Academy” with the PAPD and took part in a full active shooter scenario training with local LEOs in 2016 and is currently on the Police Chief Advisory Group for Palo Alto.
-He has taught self-defense to thousands of students, including approximately 1000 7th graders at a school in Los Altos over the course of five years and many hundreds of 9th graders at Palo Alto High in 2017 and has taught at several other local schools as well.
+He has taught self-defense to thousands of students, including approximately 1000 7th graders at a school in Los Altos over the course of five years, many hundreds of 9th graders at Palo Alto High in 2017 and hundreds more high school students at Mountain View High in 2022.
 In addition, he spent three years as the parent representative on the Safety Committee for Los Altos High School.
-Mr. Keeling has also made over 190 blood donations and has done annual volunteer reading and talking about bullying to elementary school kids in Mountain View for three years and has mentors at-risk teens.
+Mr. Keeling has also made over 130 blood/platelets donations and has done annual volunteer reading and talking about bullying to elementary school kids in Mountain View for three years and has mentored at-risk teens.
 There’s more but those are the highlights. 😉

 Mr. Keeling has a wonderful wife and 3 children, all of whom have taken classes with him in the past but have their own interests as well. 🙂 Read an interview with Sensei Keeling from 2007 or another one from 2014, in The Shotokan Way.